juju/docs/src/en/commands.md

    _--schema  (= false)_

-   display the full action schema
+   Display the full action schema

    **Details:**

-   List the actions available to run on the target service, with a short description.
+   List the actions available to run on the target application, with a short description.
 To show the full schema for the actions, use --schema.

    For more information, see also the 'run-ation' command, which executes actions.

    **Aliases:**

-   _actions_
+   _list-actions_

 ^# list-agreements

-   **Usage:** ` juju list-agreements [options]`
+   **Usage:** ` juju agreements [options]`

    **Summary:**

-   list user's agreements
+   List user's agreements.

    **Options:**